Concluding Nigel and Kathy’s ScottishCoast and

 We are building up a picture of what gear is working well for us and what doesn’t.

-Too many clothes over ¾ have not been touched and are just taking up space.
+What we got wrong:- Too many clothes over ¾ have not been touched and are just taking up space.
+Chris Brasher walking socks – comfortable but take forever to dry out.

+Stuff we could do with:- Small chairs with backs – like the Vango thermorest chair – for inside the tent.
 An oven for baking!!! – Not had the weather yet to try building a stone oven on the beach.

 On the journey from Arran to Gigha we crossed Kintyre.
 At first it seemed as if there wasn’t anyone actually in Kintyre, but then we called in at Carradale Caravan Site and found there were people there enjoying the well-kept secret of a large, pretty and peaceful site right next to a long, sandy, sheltered beach.
 The site was owned until recently by ex-HDCC members Ruth and Tom Watson.
 On the other side of Kintyre, there is another well-kept secret.
 Again, this is a long, sandy beach (Westport beach) onto which Atlantic breakers roll which have made it through the gap between Ireland and Islay all the way across from America.
 There were plenty of surfers waiting for the right wave.